Tadpoles have not developed into froglets and it’s autumn, is something wrong?

 It can be difficult to explain amphibian behaviour; if they’re not dying it’s unlikely to be anything to worry about.

 Occasionally you may see tadpoles behaving in an unexpected way – they might be lying listlessly in the water or swimming in circles.
-It can be difficult to explain unusual behaviour but it’s rarely anything to worry about.
+It can be difficult to explain unusual behaviour, but it’s rarely anything to worry about.
 Behaviour is often linked to temperature – the warmer it is the more active they become.

 Spawn has been laid in an unsuitable place, should it be moved to pond?

 Frogs may return to places where ponds used to be and, in desperation, spawn on the ground or in an unsuitable place.
 Often, frogs choose to lay spawn in small water bodies including puddles and garden tubs.
 This strategy can be beneficial for frogs – such ‘ponds’ often lack predators meaning the chances of tadpole survival could be higher.
 But it’s only successful if the tadpoles can develop and leave the ‘pond’ before it dries up so often the strategy fails and tadpoles are left without enough water to survive.
 To a degree this is a natural phenomenon, typical of amphibians around the world.
-However, you may want to ‘rescue’ such tadpole populations, either by regularly visiting the pond and topping it up (which may not be feasible) or by moving the spawn/tadpoles to another pond.
+However, you may want to ‘rescue’ such tadpole populations, either by regularly visiting the pond and topping it up (which may not be feasible) or by moving the spawn/tadpoles to another pond as a last resort.

-If you choose to do this we advise introducing tadpoles to a pond as near as possible, ideally to a garden pond within one mile.
+If you choose to do this, we advise introducing tadpoles to a pond as near as possible, ideally to a garden pond within one mile.
 Moving tadpoles or spawn around is not normally recommended as you can accidentally transfer wildlife diseases or invasive plants, so for this reason we do not recommend that you release tadpoles into the wild or in public water bodies (such as rivers, canals, parks or streams).
-In these cases it’s ok to relocate the spawn/tadpoles as temporary ponds are less likely to contain these things.
+In these cases it’s OK to relocate the spawn/tadpoles as temporary ponds are less likely to contain these things.